openstreetmap/id-tagging-schema/GUIDELINES.md

 - There is a significant drop in usage compared to previous numbers, with a negative trend ([visible in the graph](https://taghistory.raifer.tech/)).
 - Usage of the deprecated tag remains stagnant for a longer period (about a year).

+**Note: Deprecations are not for cleanup** — The way deprecation rules work is, that the User see the message and can take action only when she is editing the given element.
+This makes them well suited for gradual and human reviewed updates of taggings like crossing.
+However, that makes them the wrong tool to cleanup miss-tagging from the database, especially low volumen changes.

+There are, however, alternatives to consider:
+- Your cleanup task might be ediable for an automated (bot) edit.
+[Please learn more on the wiki…](https://wiki.openstreetmap.org/wiki/Automated_Edits_code_of_conduct)
+- If you task is small enough, a few [editing sessions in JOSM](https://wiki.openstreetmap.org/wiki/JOSM) will often to the trick.
+- A good way to work down a list of tasks is to create [a MapRoulette Challenge](https://maproulette.org/).
+For small changes, a [Cooperative Challenge](https://learn.maproulette.org/en-us/documentation/creating-cooperative-challenges/) will likely be a good fit which will allow mappers to change the tagging right from MapRoulette.

 ## 2. Design the Preset

 The user interface must be clear, concise, and easy to use, leaving no room for misunderstandings.